 Easter morning is dawning on the Sea of Galilee.
 The first rays of light travel like a guided laser over the water and the hillsides, as though searching for a particular point in eternity to illuminate.
 Inside a dark cave only a rumble of shifting rock can be heard.
 Suddenly this rumble reveals itself to be a stone rolling away from the closure of a tomb.
 Just one spark of light finds its way through the slight jar in the passage.
 But it is enough to gently caress a reclining body that can barely be seen in the darkness.
 Suddenly, as if to ignite nuclear fission, the sunlight, and the "Light of Life" explode into a blinding radiance.
 This is a light that has no direction and casts no shadows.
 The "explosion" rolls the stone closure completely away, light pours out of the tomb even brighter than the sunlight, and Jeshua emerges.
 His body has a growing translucent quality giving evidence of its transformation into some higher substance.

 Wrapped in his stained shroud, Jeshua walks, almost gliding on air, to the garden shed of the cemetery to look for garments that might have been left behind by a gardener.
 He is about to leave the cemetery when he sees Mary Magdalene approaching the tomb.
 Sunrise after the Sabbath would have been the first moment anyone could have attended his body.
 She is shocked to see the stone rolled away and the body missing.
 She mistakes Jeshua for the gardener, and asks "Who has taken my Lord?"
 Then she is even more startled to realize that it is Jeshua wearing the gardener's attire.
 She wants to embrace him, but hesitates.
-Her caution is confirmed by his words: "You cannot touch me,” but please, carry the good news to others that I am alive."
+Her caution is confirmed by his words: "You cannot touch me, but please, carry the good news to others that I am alive."
 She departs with great joy.

 Later that day he appears from "nowhere" to join two men walking on the road to Emmaus.
 He walks with them and visits with them through dinner, when they finally recognize who he is.
 Then he suddenly vanishes into "nowhere."